txlibre/fundraiser-tools/README.md

 ## Tech details

 This section explains technical details of the tools used in the sandboxed environment.
-It'll help you understand what happens under the hood: although the sendboxed environment enhances usability and security (and we encourage you to use it), you might choose to separately run each tool to produce the required signatures.
+It'll help you understand what happens under the hood: although the sendboxed environment enhances usability and security (and we encourage you to use it), you might choose to separately run each tool to produce the required signature.

 ### `pykeychecker`

 The `pykeychecker` is a fork of DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools) which fixes a broken dependency in the DLS repo.
 It also upgrades it to sign your Ethereum address and the declaration reported above.
-You can check the [code diff](https://github.com/tezos/fundraiser-tools/compare/master...tzlibre:master?diff=split&name=master]#diff-e6c8e5e03826917a611ce5c5e23626fc)).
+You can check the [code diff](https://github.com/tezos/fundraiser-tools/compare/master@%7B1day%7D...tzlibre:claim#diff-e6c8e5e03826917a611ce5c5e23626fc)).
 Note that this is the only code that interacts with private and sensitive data.

 #### Install system dependencies